Facebook uncovers more disinformation activity tied to Iran | Social Media

 “Page administrators and account owners typically represented themselves as US citizens, or in a few cases, U.K. citizens,” and generated posts that featured “politically charged topics such as race relations, opposition to the President, and immigration,” Gleicher wrote.

 Friday’s announcement was the second from Facebook regarding Iran-linked misinformation efforts on its social network.
-In August, Facebook and Twitter removed hundreds of “accounts to an alleged Iranian propaganda operation” that also featured posts attempting to cultivate political discourse.
+In August, Facebook and Twitter removed hundreds of “accounts tied to an alleged Iranian propaganda operation” that also featured posts attempting to cultivate political discourse.

 The first instance Facebook cited in the most recent set of Iranian activity dates back to June 2016.